Ryvenay/AFP2/doc/system_plan.md

 # 2. Project plan
 ## 2.1 Roles and responsibilities
 ### Backend developer:
+Backend developers are responsible for developing the server-side code, they create the website's functions, and the data structures.
+They mainly use PHP codes.

 ### Frontend developer:
+Frontend developers implement the visual elements that users see and interact with in the website.
+They make sure that users have no trouble navigating the website.
+They use HTML, CSS, JavaScript codes.

 ### Database developer:
+Database developers are responsible for the storage and management of the data we use in this website.
 ## 2.2 Team members
 ## 2.3 Project schedule
 ## 2.4 Milestones